paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/intro.md

 <a name="understanding"></a>
 ## Working with GraphQL and IMBOB

-This scenario published a custom built API, IMBOB.
+This scenario published as a custom built API, IMBOB.
 IMBOB is a GraphQL API built using Apollo Server.
 IMBOB publishs data that presents some basic movie information.
 The API is scaled back to show data for only a few movies.

-The reason only a few movies are represented is to provide just enough related data thus enabling the underlying object graph to make sense in term of organization and assocation.
+The reason only a few movies are represented is to provide just enough related data to make the underlying object graph understandable in terms of organization and assocation.

 Please be advised that the IMBOB API does provide mutations that allow users to build out the underlying object graph.
-However, if a mishap occurs, all that required to set the scenario and IMBOB to its initial state is to refresh this web page.
+However, if a mishap occurs, all that required to reset the scenario and IMBOB to its initial state is to refresh this web page.

 ## Source Code